lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Qserv was cut over to using stream based logging macros exclusively, and the boost format style logging macros (considered harmful) were removed from the lsst log package.
+Qserv was cut over to using stream based logging macros exclusively, and the boost format style logging macros (considered harmful) were removed from the LSST log package.
 A redundant logging wrapping layer in qserv was also removed.
 :jirab:`DM-4616,DM-5204,DM-5202,DM-3037`